annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 The difference between an impure functional language and an imperative language is emphasis.
 In an imperative language, variables are mutable by default and idiomatic code modifies them frequently.
 In an impure functional language, variables are immutable by default and idiomatic code modifies those that aren't only when absolutely necessary.

+### Data structures are persistent

-### All of Clojure's data structures are persistent
+All of Clojure's data structures are persistent.
 This means that they always preserve the previous version when they are modified, so code can have a consistent view of the data in the face of modifications.

 Persistent data structures separate identity from state.
 For example, a thread might have a reference to a data structure – the identity.
 The state may vary.
 This is different from an imperative language when a single identity has a single value, making it easy to lose sight of the fact that state is really a sequence of values over time.
 He quotes Heraclitus "You could not step twice into the same river; for other waters are ever flowing onto you".

+### Supporting shared mutable state

-### Use atoms, agents or refs to support shared mutable state
+To support shared mutable state in Clojure, you can use atoms, agents, or refs.

 - Atoms.
-An atom is an atomic variable, very similiar to Java's atomic variables – in fact Clojure atoms are built on `java.util.concurrent.atomic` An atom allows you to make independent, synchronous changes to a single value - synchronous because when swap! returns, the update has taken place
+An atom is an atomic variable, very similar to Java's atomic variables – in fact Clojure atoms are built on `java.util.concurrent.atomic` An atom allows you to make independent, synchronous changes to a single value – synchronous because when `swap!` returns, the update has taken place
 - Agents.
 Like atoms in that they encapsulate a reference to a single value which can be deferenced and is changed using `send`.
-However, send returns immediately, before the value of the agent has been changed, and the function passed to send is called some time later.
-Asychronous updates have benefits, especially for long-running operations.
+However, `send` returns immediately, before the value of the agent has been changed, and the function passed to `send` is called some time later.
+Asynchronous updates have benefits, especially for long-running operations.
 But they also have added complexity.
-- Refs are more sophisticated - providing [software transactional memory](https://en.wikipedia.org/wiki/Software_transactional_memory) (STM), which means we can make changes to to multiple variables; concurrently and in a co-ordinated fashion.
+- Refs are more sophisticated – providing [software transactional memory](https://en.wikipedia.org/wiki/Software_transactional_memory) (STM), which means we can make changes to to multiple variables; concurrently and in a co-ordinated fashion.
 However, they have to be changed as part of a transaction.
-Transactions are ACI (atomic, consistent and isolated) but not D - durable.
+Transactions are ACI (atomic, consistent and isolated) but not D (durable).
 As per database transactions.
-If you need durable thoughs is , use a db instead.
+If you need durable; use a database instead.

 How to choose between these approaches?
 To a certain extent it's a matter of personal preference, but even though STM gets the headlines, atoms suffice for most problems, as the language's functional nature leads to minimal use of mutable data.
 "As always, the simplest approach that will work is your friend".